outofmbufs/tokenizer/README.md

 ## Writing custom TokenMatch subclasses

-Writing custom TokenMatch classes is straightforward; create a subclass that overrides any (or all) of these methods:
+Writing custom TokenMatch classes is straightforward; create a subclass that overrides `__init__` (if needed, e.g., for extra arguments) and `action`:

     def __init__(self, tokname, regexp, /):

-    def valconvert(self, val, /):
-         INPUT: val - the matched string
-       RETURNS: a converted value (e.g.: int(val) etc)

-    def action(self, val, loc, tkz, /):
+    def action(self, ta, /):
-        INPUTS: val - the matched string
+        INPUTS: ta - A (mutable) TokenAction object containing data useful for constructing the token
-                loc - TokLoc token location info (for error reporting) tkz - The Tokenizer object itself
        RETURNS: A token, or None (to discard this match)

-If the `action` for a particular `TokenMatch` subclass will always return None, it suffices to set the `action` attribute itself to None:
+If the `action` for a particular `TokenMatch` subclass will always return None, it suffices to set the `action` attribute itself to None.
+This, in fact, is how the TokenMatchIgnore subclass is implemented:

-    class Foo(TokenMatch):
+    class TokenMatchIgnore(TokenMatch):
         action = None

 The simplest subclasses are just conversions from matched value string to something else.
+To do this a subclass can access and alter the `ta` object, which is a TokenAction object declared like this:

+    @dataclass
+    class TokenAction:
+        value: typing.Any
+        location: TokLoc
+        tkz: Tokenizer
+        token_id: Enum
+        token_cls: typing.Callable   # usually this is Token (the class)

+The `TokenAction` class has one method, `maketoken` that will take all the data in the `TokenAction` object and return a token:

+    def maketoken(self):
+        return self.token_cls(self.token_id, self.value, self.location)

+Subclasses can alter those attributes as necessary to persuade `maketoken` to do what they want, or, of course, can simply construct the Token object themselves.
+Whatever works best for the application is fine.

-They only need to override `valconvert`.
-For example, here is one way to implement the TokenMatchInt subclass:
+Returning to the example of a value conversion, here is one way to write `TokenMatchInt`:

     # NOTE: The real implementation of TokenMatchInt is done as
-    #       a special case of TokenMatchConvert
+    #       a special case of TokenMatchConvert, which is more general.
     #
     class TokenMatchIntExample(TokenMatch):
-        def valconvert(self, val, /):
+        def action(self, ta, /):
+            ta.value = int(ta.value)
-            return int(val)
+            return super().action(ta)

+This converts the `ta.value` attribute, converting the string (it always starts out as a string) into a python integer.
+It then lets the superclass create the token using the mutated `ta` object.

-If the subclass needs more control, it can override `action` (and may also need to override init if there are additional parameters required).
-Here is an implementation of TokenMatchIgnoreButKeep:
+If the subclass needs more arguments it can override `__init__` as needed and stash the arguments in the TokenMatch object for use in the subsequent `action` call.
+Here is an absurd example:

+    from tokenizer import TokenMatch, TokenRules, Tokenizer

-    class TokenMatchIgnoreButKeep(TokenMatch):
+    class TokenMatchPrintSomething(TokenMatch):
-        def __init__(self, *args, keep, **kwargs):
+        def __init__(self, *args, msg, **kwargs):
             super().__init__(*args, **kwargs)
-            self.keep = keep
+            self.msg = msg

-        def action(self, val, loc, tkz, /):
+        def action(self, ta, /):
-            if self.keep in val:
-                return super().action(self.keep, loc, tkz)
-            else:
+            print(self.msg)
-                return None
+            return super().action(ta)

-The init method takes an extra argument, `keep`, which it stores into the object so `action` will have it when needed.
-This code also shows the recommended way of handling the other arguments and passing them to super() in a way that minimizes dependencies on the framework signatures.

-The `action` method returns None if the `keep` character is not in the string value (`val`).
-Returning None instead of returning a token makes the framework discard this match; no token gets generated.
-If the `keep` is in the `val` string, then a token is generated and this is done by using super() to let the base ('TokenMatch') class handle the details of that.
-Note, however, that instead of passing the `val` (the string CONTAINING one or more `keep` characters) it passes just the `keep` character, so the token will have (just) that as its value.
+    rules = TokenRules(
+          [
+              TokenMatchPrintSomething('A', r'a', msg="foo-A"),
+              TokenMatchPrintSomething('B', r'b', msg="foo-B"),
+          ]
+    )

+    tkz = Tokenizer(rules)

+    for token in tkz.string_to_tokens('aaba'):
+        print(f"ID = {token.id:20s} VALUE = {token.value!r}")

+When run this will output:

+    foo-A
+    ID = TokenID.A            VALUE = 'a'
+    foo-A
+    ID = TokenID.A            VALUE = 'a'
+    foo-B
+    ID = TokenID.B            VALUE = 'b'
+    foo-A
+    ID = TokenID.A            VALUE = 'a'

 Perusing the implementations of the various TokenMatch subclasses already provided, plus also looking at some of the unittest code, is the best way to get a more detailed understanding for writing complicated TokenMatch subclasses.